Competition Rules Committee

 i.
 Coordinate with ICU, especially in the field of judges training and registration.

-The mandate of the ECU Athletes Committee is to represent the athletes and their corresponding needs.
+The mandate of the ECU Athletes and Coaches Committee is to represent the athletes and coaches and their corresponding needs.
 It also co-operates with other ECU Committees providing source documentation for further development.
-It contains demographic studies such as age group and skill level mapping for better positioning of education accross the athletes via camps and workshops.
+It contains demographic studies such as age group and skill level mapping for better positioning of education across the athletes via camps and workshops.
 It helps to understand the dynamics of European cheerleading from the athletes perspectives.

 ECL Steering Committee